JakubFojtik/text-contrast-corrections/README.md

 Greasemonkey
  - if no install prompt appears, click GM logo, Add new script, then Edit the new script and copy the contents of text-contrast-corrections.user.js there

+# Todos

+ - does not yet run on lazy-loaded content